gabinyun/gabinyun.github.io/content/authors/admin/_index.md

     company_logo: ''
     date_start: 2022-05-01
     date_end: ''
-    summary: |2-
+    summary: '' #|2-
-      Advisor: Prof. Jae-yoon Choi
+      #Advisor: Prof. Jae-yoon Choi
-      -Constructed a 671nm ECDL currently used as the Raman laser source, and observed 6Li D1 and D2 saturated absorption spectroscopy.
+  # -Constructed a 671nm ECDL currently used as the Raman laser source, and observed 6Li D1 and D2 saturated absorption spectroscopy.
-      - Constructed an optical setup and monitoring software to monitor the atom flux from the oven to the main chamber.
+  # - Constructed an optical setup and monitoring software to monitor the atom flux from the oven to the main chamber.
-      - Experimental observation of quantum Kelvin-Helmholtz instability and dynamical generation of fractional skyrmions in spinor Bose-Einstein condensates.
+  # - Experimental observation of quantum Kelvin-Helmholtz instability and dynamical generation of fractional skyrmions in spinor Bose-Einstein condensates.
 (Submitted)
-      - Numerical simulation on quantized charge pumps and initial state preparation in bosonic optical lattice systems.
+  # - Numerical simulation on quantized charge pumps and initial state preparation in bosonic optical lattice systems.
 (In progress)
-  - position:Research Intern
+  - position: Research Intern
     company_name: 5th Institute of Physics, University of Stuttgart
     company_url: https://www.pi5.uni-stuttgart.de/research/dipolar-quantum-gases/
     company_logo: ''